marybahar/OPNsense-ELK-Security-Pipeline/README.md

 /winlogbeat-configs/: Contains the winlogbeat.yml configuration for Windows telemetry.

 /screenshots/: Contains proof of index creation and live log views in Kibana.

-Final Instructions for you:
-Go to GitHub: Open your README.md and click the Edit button.

-Paste everything above: Replace the current text with this new content.

-Check your images: Ensure the filenames in the [Image of...] or ![...] tags match the files you uploaded to your screenshots/ folder.